UKCloud/documentation/articles/oracle/orcl-gs.md

 System broadcasts are popup messages sent by the UKCloud administrator to immediately notify users with important information.

 > [!NOTE]
 > We highly recommend that you do not change these settings.
-If you do change these settings, you may miss important information about your UKCloud for ORacle Software environment.
+If you do change these settings, you may miss important information about your UKCloud for Oracle Software environment.

 1. In the Cloud Control console, click your username and select **Preferences** and then **System Broadcast**.